timeoxide/coresep/docs/modules.md

 ## Invoke it!

-Remember, that all of the commands registered via a module, should be invoked using the format `moduleName.commandName`.
+Remember, that all of the commands registered via a module, should be invoked using the format `moduleName.commandName` or with version `moduleName.commandName@version`.

 <br />